← Back to 史記

 使

 In the first year, Han had already risen for more than sixty years, and the world was peaceful.
-Officials and scholars all hoped that the Son of Heaven would perform the feng and shan and correct measures.
-And the emperor favored Confucian arts, summoned the worthy and good, and Zhao Wan, Wang Zang, and others became ministers through literature.
+Officials and scholars all hoped that the Son of Heaven would perform the fengshan sacrifices and correct measures.
+The emperor favored Confucian arts, summoned the worthy and good, and Zhao Wan, Wang Zang, and others became ministers through literature.
 They wished to discuss establishing an ancient bright hall south of the city to receive the feudal lords.
-They drafted matters of touring, hunting, the feng and shan, and changing the calendar and clothing colors, but they were not completed.
-It happened that Empress Dowager Dou governed with Huang Lao teachings and did not like Confucian arts.
-She sent people to secretly spy and got matters of illicit profit by Zhao Wan and others.
-She summoned and investigated Wan and Zang, and Wan and Zang committed suicide.
-All the newly established things were all abolished.
+They drafted matters of touring, hunting, the fengshan, and changing the calendar and clothing colors, but they were not completed.
+It happened that Empress Dowager Dou governed according to Huang-Lao teachings and disliked Confucian arts.
+She sent people to spy secretly and uncovered illicit profiteering by Zhao Wan and the others.
+She summoned and investigated Wan and Zang, and both men committed suicide.
+All the newly established measures were abolished.

 55